Blog: Hardware Hacking

 Remove the PCB silkscreen.
 Why mark up all your test points in production equipment?

-Hide your traces using the soldermask.
+Hide your traces using the soldermask, the light green parts on this PCB.
 Again, why make the traces obvious?

 Ensuring that your schematics are not public.
 Request confidentiality from the FCC when filing your submissions.

 Schematics will eventually leak into the public domain, but do what you can to limit that.